peer-open-source/xara-docs/source/user/manual/model/pattern/uniformExcitationPattern.rst

 Uniform Excitation
 ^^^^^^^^^^^^^^^^^^

-The UniformExcitation pattern allows the user to apply a uniform excitation to a model acting in a certain direction.
+The UniformExcitation pattern applies a uniform excitation to a model acting in specified directions.

 .. tabs::